biill/ReactNativeStockProject/README.md

 A mobile app built in 3 days to demonstrate stock market information by using a variety of charts, especially candlestick charts.
 In addition, used a tree­map (whcih now is not working, need API resource) to illustrate asset value for Cryptocurrency market.

+## Updated:
-updated in May 2020 to adapt to all new packages and make the project alive again!
+Updated In May 2020 to adapt to all new packages and make the project alive again!

 ## Screen Shots demonstration